openvinotoolkit/openvino_tensorflow/README.md

 ## How to Contribute

 We welcome community contributions to nGraph.
-If you have an idea of how to improve the library:
+If you have an idea for how to improve it:

 * Share your proposal via [GitHub issues].
 * Ensure you can build the product and run all the examples with your patch.